-In the Cisco Community College reference design, it is anticipated that each campus building requiring WLAN access will be outfitted with dual-band 802.11n access points providing RF coverage in both the 2.4 and 5 GHz bands.
-It is generally assumed that campus users will require WLAN access in most building interior areas, plus a 50-75 yard outdoor perimeter area surrounding each building.
+In the Cisco Medium Enterprise Design Profile, it is anticipated that each building requiring WLAN access will be outfitted with dual-band 802.11n access points providing RF coverage in both the 2.4 and 5 GHz bands.
+It is generally assumed that users will require WLAN access in most building interior areas, plus a 50-75 yard outdoor perimeter area surrounding each building.
 Of course, it is important to consider that most buildings will almost certainly contain some areas not intended for human entry or occupancy at any time.
-Similarly, some buildings may possess areas within the aforementioned outdoor perimeter that simply may not be accessible to campus users at any time.
-During your initial mobility design, these vacant areas may not be identified, so the precise subset of interior and exterior areas requiring WLAN access will likely be better determined during the site survey planning process that is an integral part of any wireless network deployment.
+Similarly, some buildings may possess areas within the aforementioned outdoor perimeter that simply may not be accessible to any users at any time.
+During your initial mobility design, these vacant areas may not be identified.
+Therefore, the precise subset of interior and exterior areas requiring WLAN access will likely be better determined instead during the site survey planning process, which is typically an integral part of any wireless network deployment.